tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 Motivation for svglite
 ----------------------

-As part of this release we have sharpened our motivation for creating and maintaining svglite given the pre-existing [`svg()`](https://rdrr.io/r/grDevices/cairo.html) device provided by R. All of the changes that are part of this release somehow plays into these motivations and are thus grouped by it below.
+As part of this release, we have sharpened our motivation for creating and maintaining svglite given the pre-existing [`svg()`](https://rdrr.io/r/grDevices/cairo.html) device provided by R. All of the changes that are part of this release somehow plays into these motivations and are thus grouped by them below.

 ### Editability